Exiles (Dan Fogelberg album)

 Exiles is an album by the American musician Dan Fogelberg, released in 1987.
 It includes the A/C hits "Lonely in Love" and “Seeing You Again” and the pop hit "She Don't Look Back".
 Fogelberg supported the album by touring with Wendy Waldman.

 Production

 Fogelberg spent two years writing the songs, which were inspired by his divorce.
 The Tower of Power horns played on "What You're Doing".
+In an interview around the album's release, Fogelberg described Exiles as a return to a more rock-oriented sound following the bluegrass-influenced direction of his previous album, High Country Snows.
+He said the album featured more electric guitar and described it as the most rock and roll-oriented album he had made.

 Reception

 The Ottawa Citizen noted that, "as with any mellow musician who turns up the volume, Fogelberg now claims he has been a closet rock and roller all along."
 The Cincinnati Post wrote: "The title song recalls Springsteen, featuring an anguished, Michael Brecker tenor sax solo that's pure Clarence Clemons.
 'What Your Doing' is solid soul, with Fogelberg doing his best Otis Redding, backed by a girl group and the Tower of Power horn section.
 For ballad fans, there's the gentle pop of 'Seeing You Again' and the solo voice and piano of 'Hearts in Decline'.
 Breaking up is hard to do, but Fogelberg should find some solace in LP sales.
 Exiles is custom made for his millions of adult rock fans."